JohnRazonado/2ndYear-CVSU-Notes/(COSC 55) Discrete Structure 2/Sets and Logic.md

 ## Set
 In mathematics, a set is a well-defined collection of distinct objects, considered as an object in its own right.
 The arrangement of the objects in the set does not matter.
 A set may be denoted by placing its objects between a pair of curly braces.
 - A collection of distinct object, called **elements** of the set
-- Can be defined by describing the contents(set-builder notation), or by listing the elements of the set, enclosed in curly brackets(roster notation).

 ![[Pasted image 20221116101431.png]]